Use Case

 In-camera DOL-HDR and tone mapping vs. Software solution

 In-camera DOL-HDR with tone mapping offers significant advantages over software-based HDR approaches like OpenCV.
-Since exposures are overlapped using line interleaving, the temporal gap between long and short exposures is significantly reduced, something software processing can't match.
+Since exposures are overlapped, the temporal gap between long and short exposures is significantly reduced, something software processing can't match.
 This results in faster, cleaner HDR output, especially for live and motion-sensitive applications.
 The table below highlights the key differences:

 Feature